Italic peoples: Theatre

 Italian peoples such as the Etruscans had already developed forms of theatrical literature.
-The legend, also reported by Livy, speaks of a pestilence that had struck Rome, at the beginning, and the request for Etruscan historians.
-The Roman historian thus refused the filiation from the Greek theater before contacts with Magna Graecia and its theatrical traditions.
-There are no architectural and artistic testimonies of the Etruscan theater.
-A very late source, such as the historian Varro, mentions the name of a certain Volnius who wrote tragedies in the Etruscan language.
+A very late source, the historian Varro, mentions the name of a certain Volnius who wrote tragedies in the Etruscan language.
+There is, however, no architectural or artistic evidence of the Etruscan theater.

+The legend, also reported by Livy, speaks of how the Romans sought assistance from Etruscan actors and pipe-players doing a sort of song and dance to appease the gods when their own rituals failed to ward off a plague.
+This predated contacts with Magna Graecia and its theatrical traditions.

-Even the Samnites had original representational forms that had a lot of influence on Roman dramaturgy such as the Atellan Farce comedies, and some architectural testimonies such as the theater of Pietrabbondante in Molise, and that of Nocera Superiore on which the Romans built their own.
-The construction of the Samnite theaters of Pietrabbondante and Nocera make the architectural filiation of the Greek theater understood.
+Even the Samnites had original theatrical forms, such as the Atellan Farce comedies, that influenced Roman dramaturgy; there is also some architectural evidence such as the theater of Pietrabbondante in Molise, and that of Nocera Superiore on which the Romans built their own.
+The construction of the Samnite theaters of Pietrabbondante and Nocera evidence the architectural influence of the Greek theater.

 Genetics

 A genetic study published in Science in November 2019 examined the remains of six Latin males buried near Rome between 900 BC and 200 BC.
 They carried the paternal haplogroups R-M269, R-311, R-PF7589 and R-P312 and the maternal haplogroups H1aj1a, T2c1f, H2a, U4a1a, H11a and H10.
 A female from the preceding Proto-Villanovan culture carried the maternal haplogroups U5a2b.
 These examined individuals were distinguished from preceding populations of Italy by the presence of about 25–35% steppe ancestry.
 Overall, the genetic differentiation between the Latins, Etruscans and the preceding Proto-Villanovan population of Italy was found to be insignificant.
-The Iron Age and early Republican Italic and Etruscan samples overlaps with present-day Italians and other west Mediterranean populations.
+The Iron Age and early Republican Italic and Etruscan samples overlap with present-day Italians and other west Mediterranean populations.